Teamwolf11/teamwolf11.github.io/_posts/2022-03-12-first-post.md

 ---
 layout: post
-title: "First Post"
+title: "Bob the Builder"
-subtitle: "Picture of Bob the Builder"
+subtitle: "Bob the Builder is a great show"
 background: '/img/posts/first-post/otago.jpg'
 ---

-## Hi I am Mike, this is Bob The Builder
+## This version of the show is the better one

 ![bob](/img/posts/first-post/bobTheBuilder.jpg)